rust-lang/rust/src/README.md

-This is a preliminary version of the Rust compiler, libraries and tools.
+s is a preliminary version of the Rust compiler, libraries and tools.

 Source layout: